davidkorea/linux/5_linux_virtualization/007_KVM_libvirt.md

 modules directly and safely execute instructions from the VM directly on the CPU without using dynamic translations.
 In short, we use qemu-kvm binary to run the KVM-based virtual machines.

+It is getting more and more confusing, right?
+If qemu-kvm can run a virtual machine, then why do you need to use libvirt.
+The answer is simple, libvirt manages qemu-kvm and qemu-kvm runs the KVM virtual machines.